// notes from the flip side

 The Journey

-One dad, two kids, no smartphones, and a slow-burn hobby project to make a dumb phone livable.
-Field notes below.
+One dad, two kids, no smartphones, and a hobby project to make a dumb phone a reality.

 The Commodore Callback and the great flip-phone revival